rtcothern/Databases-Project-2/Bruinbase/readme.txt

     Email: rtcothern@gmail.com

 Collaboration:
-    For parts A and B, we used pair programming to write the modifications in person.
+    For the entire project, we used pair programming to write the modifications in person.